 Once you have registered at NTU, you can apply for a Resident Visa at the Bureau of Consular Affairs of the Ministry of Foreign Affairs if you entered Taiwan on a Visitor Visa.
 Within 15 days of receiving a Resident Visa, you must apply for an Alien Resident Certificate (ARC) at the National Immigration Agency in Taipei.
 You may also request a Re-entry Permit (多重入國許可) when you apply for an ARC.

-NTU Insurance Policy (for 2019 Spring semester)
+NTU Insurance Policy

 You must purchase your own insurance in your home country before travelling to Taiwan.
 Please provide proof of insurance valid for your entire exchange period for the following: